The University of Sydney on Overleaf

-Join a community of authors at The University of Sydney
+Join a community of over 6056 authors at The University of Sydney

 Welcome to the quick start guide to Overleaf.
 We've put together some useful resources and links in the sections below, and if you have any questions about how to get started please let us know and we'll be happy to help!